Pentewan Railway: 1874 improvements

 While the line had originally been a pioneer, technological progress meant that lines built later were more efficient.
 The Cornwall Railway opened between Plymouth and Truro in 1859 using steam locomotives, and soon became the dominant land transport medium in the district.
 Silting of Pentewan Harbour had been a recurrent problem, limiting its attractiveness to shipping.

-In 1874 an Act of Parliament was obtained authorising the use of locomotive traction on the Pentewan line, and also extensions northwards into the china clay fields.
-This ambitious scheme changed the name of the owning company to the St Austell and Pentewan Railway Harbour and Dock Company with capital of £50,000.
+An act of Parliament, the Saint Austell and Pentewan Railway, Harbour, and Dock Act 1874 (37 & 38 Vict. c. clxxxviii), was obtained authorising the use of locomotive traction on the Pentewan line, and also extensions northwards into the china clay fields.
+This ambitious scheme changed the name of the owning company to the Saint Austell and Pentewan Railway, Harbour, and Dock Company with capital of £50,000.
 Strengthening of the track had apparently already taken place, and indeed the use of locomotives had already been implemented: an 0-6-0 tender engine, Pentewan had arrived in 1874.

 On 1 January 1876 the Cornwall Railway was taken over by the Great Western Railway and the larger company directed china clay traffic to its harbour at Fowey, providing better facilities and a more efficient transport link from connected china clay pits.
 The impact on the Pentewan traffic was dramatic; carryings fell from 19,672 tons in 1876 to 5,341 tons in 1877.
 The £50,000 capital of the expanding Pentewan company had only been authorised by Parliament, and few subscribers came forward with the money: by 1880 only £11,824 had been forthcoming by 1880, and profits from current operations were inadequate to pay the ground rent.